Indianapolis Motor Speedway: Start of the Hulman era (1940s)

 At the beginning of the 1940s, the track required further improvements.
 In 1941, about a third of the "Gasoline Alley" garage area burned down before the race.
 With U.S. involvement in World War II, the 1942 500-mile race was canceled in December 1941.
 Owner Eddie Rickenbacker said the race would be suspended for the duration of the war.
 In 1942, AAA Contest Board suspended all auto racing, and the U.S. government moved to ban all auto racing, primarily on account of rationing.
 The race would not be held for four years (1942–1945).
 The track was more or less abandoned during the war and fell into a state of disrepair.

-Many of the locals conceded that the speedway would be sold after the war and become a housing development.
+Many of the locals expected that the speedway would be sold after the war and become a housing development.
 With the end of the war in sight, on November 29, 1944, three-time 500 winner Wilbur Shaw came back to do a 500 mi tire test approved by the government for Firestone.
 Shaw was shocked at the dilapidated state of the speedway and contacted owner Eddie Rickenbacker, only to discover that it was for sale.
 Shaw then sent out letters to the automobile industry to try to find a buyer.
 All the responses indicated that the speedway would be turned into a private facility for the buyer.
-Shaw then looked around for someone to buy the speedway, who would reopen the racetrack as a public venue.
+Shaw then looked around for someone to buy the speedway who would reopen the racetrack as a public venue.
 He found Terre Haute businessman Tony Hulman.
 Meetings were set up and the speedway was purchased on November 14, 1945.
 Though not officially acknowledged, the purchase price for the speedway was reported by the Indianapolis Star and News to be $750,000.
 Major renovations and repairs were made at a quick pace to the frail speedway, in time for the 1946 race.
 Since the record 42 cars that started the 1933 edition of the 500, the field size has been set at 33 drivers, with only three exceptions to this rule, the first being 1947, when only 30 cars started due to a strike by certain teams affiliated with the ASPAR drivers, owners and sponsors association.

 Since then the speedway has continued to grow.
 Stands have been built and remodeled many times over, suites and museums were added, and many other additions helped bring back Indy's reputation as a great track.